linuxserver/docker-sabnzbd/READMETEMPLATE.md

 # linuxserver/sabnzbd

 SABnzbd makes Usenet as simple and streamlined as possible by automating everything we can.
 All you have to do is add an .nzb.
-SABnzbd takes over from there, where it will be automatically downloaded, verified, repaired, extracted and filed away with zero human interaction. http://sabnzbd.org/
+SABnzbd takes over from there, where it will be automatically downloaded, verified, repaired, extracted and filed away with zero human interaction.
+This container includes par2 multicore.  http://sabnzbd.org/

 ## Usage